yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 loading patterns, as we've seen previously.

 One thing to note when using preload is the `crossorigin` attribute.
-When preloading resources which are CORS-enabled fetches (fonts, as well as `fetch()`, `XMLHTTPRequest` and ES6 modules by default), you need to make sure the `crossorigin` attribute is properly set on your preload link, otherwise the resource may not be reused which may result in double downloads.
+The HTMLLinkElement’s default credentials mode is "include".
+Therefore, when preloading resources with a different credentials mode (e.g. fonts, as well as `fetch()`, `XMLHTTPRequest` and ES6 modules by default), you need to make sure the `crossorigin` attribute is properly set on your preload link, otherwise the resource may not be reused (since the internal caches will refuse to serve the preload response to the future request) which may result in double downloads.

 ### Preloads "jumping the queue"